Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/storyboard.md

    [![Introduction to Storyboard](images/video-icon.svg)](https://drive.google.com/file/d/1ICMkN5MYkXrZ44SGaXgU9srWdFUBKU8I/preview)

   ##### Introduction to Storyboard
-  Watch this short video on how to use Storyboard to build mock conversations
+  Watch this short video on how to use Storyboard to build conversations.

 </details>